JefreeJoyz/MapApp/README.md

 SwiftUI, MapKit

 **Functionality**

 Choose a point from the list

 Show mapAnnotations on the map

 Show detail point info

 Switch between points

+Also

+Ipad adaptive

-Ipad adaptive + dark mode + animations
+dark mode

+animations